 $15K funded → same day → never closed the kitchen

 A franchise buyer in Dallas had $40K saved for a fast-casual franchise that required $400K total — franchise fee, buildout, equipment, and working capital.
 The franchisor wanted $120K cash down.
-SBA financing through our network: 10% down ($40K) covered by his savings.
-The rest financed at 7.8% APR over 10 years.
+Revenue-based franchise financing through our network: 10% across the blended stack ($40K) covered by his savings.
+The rest financed over 10 years.

 $400K franchise package → $40K down → $3,200/month payment